 - You have to take the time to find great writers you can trust with the brand you’ve worked so hard to build.

-Since our software has processed well over 20 million leads, we’re able to see what’s currently working in conversion optimization and bake those insights into content that’s relevant to potential prospects.
+Since our lead generation software and landing page builder has processed well over 20 million leads, we’re able to see what’s currently working in conversion optimization and bake those insights into content that’s relevant to potential prospects.

 But we’re not only looking outward.
 We’re also looking inward to determine what type of content could benefit our existing customers.
 That shows in the types of posts we publish: